asimwe1/rust_chatapp/site/guide/responses.md

 example, if a file ends with `.hbs`, Handlebars is used, while if a file ends with `.tera`, Tera is used.

+When your application is compiled in `debug` mode (without the `--release` flag passed to `cargo`), templates are automatically reloaded when they are modified.
+This means that you don't need to rebuild your application to observe template
+changes: simply refresh!
+In release builds, reloading is disabled.

 For templates to be properly registered, the template fairing must be attached to the instance of Rocket.
 The [Fairings](/guide/fairings) sections of the guide provides more information on fairings.
 To attach the template fairing, simply